PayneLab/TwoMonthLymphocyte/README.md

 Our experimental data was loaded using the longitudinal CLL package.
 Data was then saved as an excel document.

+## Making Supplemental Table 2
+Our experimental data was loaded using the longitudinal CLL package.
+Data was filtered to include B and T cells and proteins seen in at least half the replicates.
+The data was normalized by log 2 transformation.
+T tests were run on the data and upregualted proteins were identified.
+Using GProfiler, a KEGG analysis was run and the output was saved as a table.

 ## Making Supplemental Table 4
 Relevant supplementary tables from Mayer et al. and Johnston et al. were downloaded.
 Data was parsed and sorted into upregulated and downregulated proteins based on the